fp7-netide/Usecases/Usecase3/README.md

 ###Installation

-This tutorial is used to run  the Use Case 3 network, with a Mininet topology over floodlight.
+This tutorial is used to run  the Use Case 3 network, with a Mininet topology with Floodlight as the HQ controller and Floodlight over OpenDaylight as the RB controller.

 To launch the Floodlight controller in the HQ: